An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 \subsection{Within-day spreads}

 Our model distinguishes itself by including each individual delivery period in the extra spatial dimension, and it is therefore possible to consider a class of derivatives which have, to the best of our knowledge, not been studied previously in the literature.
-As a particular example, we may consider products written on the average within-day spread between selected delivery periods.
-Such products could be used for hedging delivery commitments, or to gain exposure to spike risk in certain delivery periods.
-Concretely, for given $H_1,H_2\subseteq (0,2\pi]$ we consider the spread
+As a particular example, we consider products written on the average within-day spread between selected delivery periods.
+Such products do not currently trade on any centralized exchange, but may potentially be used for hedging delivery commitments, or to gain exposure to spike risk in certain delivery periods.
+Concretely, for given $H_1,H_2\in \mathcal{B}((0,2\pi])$ we consider the spread

 The analysis of derivatives written on the spread $X_{\tau_1,\tau_2}$ turns out to have a relatively simple structure in our setting, as the stochastic Fubini theorem of \textcite{Walsh1986} yields a mixed moving average representation similar to that of the futures price